alibaba/rax/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for rax.
+about: Suggest an idea for Rax.
 title: "[Feature]"
 labels: feature
 assignees: ''